 Phase 2 nutrients needs for detox:

-Eat high quality protein such as pasture raised, grass fed meat, wild caught fish and pasture raised eggs, fresh fruit and vegetables such as broccoli, Brussel sprouts, cabbage and citrus fruits high in vitamin C to support the Phase 2 amino acid and sulfation pathways.
+Eat high-quality protein such as pasture-raised, grass-fed meat, wild-caught fish, and pasture-raised eggs, as fresh fruit and vegetables such as broccoli, Brussel sprouts, cabbage, and citrus fruits high in vitamin C to support the Phase 2 amino acid and sulfation pathways.